-- ◆ In the top-right corner of the window, QuickBooks shows the quantities of the assembly that you have on hand and for which customers have placed orders.
-That's pretty useful information to have, so, hey, remember that it's there. - ◆ A table in the Build Assemblies window shows you what goes into your product.
-Not that you care, but this is a bill of materials. - ◆ At the bottom of the bill of materials list, QuickBooks shows you the maximum number of assemblies that you can make, given your current inventory holdings.
+- >> In the top-right corner of the window, QuickBooks shows the quantity of the assembly that you have on hand and the number of customers who have placed orders.
+That's pretty useful information to have, so remember that it's there. - >> A table in the Build Assemblies window shows you what goes into your product.
+Not that you care, but this is a bill of materials. - >> At the bottom of the bill of materials list, QuickBooks shows you the maximum number of assemblies that you can make, given your current inventory holdings.

-♦ When you build an item, QuickBooks adjusts the inventory item counts.
-For example, in the case where you make boxed gift sets, each with four red coffee mugs and two wrapping tissues, QuickBooks reduces the item counts of red coffee mugs and wrapping tissues and increases the item counts of the boxed gift sets when you record building the assembly.
+When you build an item, QuickBooks adjusts the inventory item counts.
+If you make boxed gift sets, each with four red mugs and two wrapping tissues, QuickBooks reduces the item counts of red mugs and wrapping tissues, and increases the item counts of the boxed gift sets when you record building the assembly.

 Some of the components used in an assembly may not be inventory items.
-You can use non-inventory parts in an assembly.
+You can use noninventory parts in an assembly.